MileHacker Logo

 Geographical Context

-Mahé spans approximately 28 kilometers in length and 8 kilometers in width, covering 157 square kilometers.
-Its landscape rises dramatically from the sea to form granite peaks.
+Mahé spans approximately 28 kilometers in length and 8 kilometers in width, covering 157 a unit of area equal to a square with one-kilometer sides.
+Its scenery rises dramatically from the sea to form granite peaks.

 The island's coast has over 65 pristine beaches.
 Fertile lowlands support the majority of the population and agriculture.
 Victoria, the capital, sits on the northeastern coast, a natural port.